Materials-Consortia/optimade-python-tools/INSTALL.md

     ghcr.io/materials-consortia/optimade:latest
 ```

-Where you should change the `/path/to/optimade-python-tools` to the full local path to the repository - or use `$PWD` if you are running this command from the root of the cloned repository on a Unix system.
+You should change the `/path/to/optimade-python-tools` to the full local path to the repository - or use `$PWD` if you are running this command from the root of the cloned repository on a Unix system.
 Equivalently, `%cd%` should work on Windows.

 In this setup you can change the repository root file `optimade_config.json` with the appropriate information.